object-logics/citadelle/readme.txt

-This direcotry contains the detailed AFP submission of the "Featherweight OCL" semantics for OCL as well as our proposal for Appendix A of the OCL standard.
+This directory contains the detailed AFP submission of the "Featherweight OCL" semantics for OCL as well as our proposal for Appendix A of the OCL standard.